 The impact King had on Lewis’s life is only one story about the multitude of people he influenced to change the world for the better.
 Lewis went on to become a leader in the Civil Rights Movement (one of the “Big Six” who organized the 1963 March on Washington), a member of the U.S. House of Representatives, a member of the Atlanta City Council, and third chairman of the Student Nonviolent Coordinating Committee.
-Throughout his career, Lewis undoubtedly had the same effect on many more young leaders who went on to inspire another generation of leaders.
+Throughout his career, Lewis undoubtedly had the same effect on many more young people who went on to inspire another generation of leaders.
 This is a prime example of the power of servant leadership: an infinite loop of positive influence that develops strong leaders by serving the needs of others first.

-Why Servant Leadership Matters
+Why This Leadership Style Matters

 You might be thinking, “I want to serve people, but how can I make money and create a sustainable business doing this?”
 It’s important to note becoming a servant leader doesn’t equate to a life of poverty.
-In fact, some of the world’s most successful people are servant leaders.
+In fact, some of the world’s most successful people practice this leadership style.
 Take Jack Ma, co-founder of Alibaba; Dan Cathy, CEO of Chick-fil-A; Cheryl Bachelder, former CEO of Popeyes; Cher Wang, co-founder of HTC Corporation; and David Green, founder of Hobby Lobby, for example.
 While these people have all led multi-million and billion-dollar organizations, their purpose isn’t financial gain: positively transforming lives is.
 Increased revenue, growth, and success organically happen when a business leader prioritizes serving others’ needs above their own.

 What is Servant Leadership Theory?

-The Definition of Servant Leadership
+Servant Leadership Definition

-Who Developed Servant Leadership Philosophy?
+Who Developed the Servant Leadership Style?